-Savannah, Georgia is not only one of the most beautiful southern US cities, but it is also, without a doubt, one of the most historic places to visit.
+Savannah, Georgia is not only one of the most beautiful southern US cities or one of the best places for couples to visit in the south, but it is also, without a doubt, one of the most historic places to visit.
 This place is incredibly rich in many ways, but its culture and history are remarkable.
 I’ll share with you some of the best facts about Savannah, Georgia, as well as the historic squares and parks you can find in the city.

 Savannah history facts